KHiyowa/google-chat-desktop/README.md

 Not yet implemented in v3.0.0
 * System tray
     - Unread message indicator
-    - Offline indicator (no internet or not logged-in)
 * Unread message counter in dock
 * Auto start the app when you log in to your machine (configurable)
 * Auto check for internet on startup and keep retrying to connect every 60 seconds if offline